 - Assistance with housing, food, employment opportunities, education opportunities, transportation, clothing, personal items, and more

 If you have questions about the adoption process or just need to talk, we are here to listen.
-Contact FAC today.
+Contact Florida Adoption Center today.
+We know that love makes a difference.

 #FloridaAdoptionCenter #VoicesofLove #Lovemakesadifference